ISS-SOA/hw_serializer/README.md

 ## Download files

-Download all the files in this repository using the green 'Clone or download' button.
+Download all the files in this repository using the green 'Clone or download' button on Github.
 You may download the whole repo as a ZIP file and then unzip it in your working directory.

 **Assignment:**

 You will write two small ruby applications in this assignment.
-First, write a simple application that convert a spreadsheet of students programming skills (TSV file: tab separated columns) into a YAML file.
-Second, write a simple application converts a YAML file back into a TSV file.
-Take a look at the two files called `programmers_survey_2014.*` to see examples of these two file formats.
-Please read all the following instructions before starting.
+First, write a command-line application that converts a spreadsheet of students programming skills from a TSV (tab separated columns) file format into a YAML file.
+Second, write another command-line application that converts a YAML file back into a TSV file.
+Take a look at the files called `programmers_survey_[year].*` to see examples of these two file formats.
+Please read *all* the following instructions before starting (including the testing section below).

 ## 1. TSV to YAML:
-Create an application file: tsv_to_yml.rb
+Create a ruby command-line application: `tsv_to_yml.rb`

 This file should have a script that converts a TSV file into a YAML file.
 Your YAML output should be saved into a YAML file of the user's choosing.
-Let your Ruby program takes the name of input and output files from command line parameters:
+Let your Ruby program take two parameters from command line: the name of input and output files

 You would run it like this:

-`$  ruby tsv_to_yml.rb programmers_survey_2014.tsv outfile.yml`
+`$  ruby tsv_to_yml.rb programmers_survey_2017.tsv outfile.yml`

-You can access command line parameters using the `ARGV` array (`ARGV[0]`, `ARGV[1]`).
+You can access command line parameters from your Ruby code using the `ARGV` array (`ARGV[0]`, `ARGV[1]`).

 If the user does not supply an output filename, please print output to screen.

 If you have done this correctly, each student in your output should look something like:
 ```
-- date: 9/12/2014 20:20:55
+- date: 8/30/2017 15:40:19
- student_id: '1634'
+  student_id: '3522933'
- languages: 'Java, C , HTML , JavaScript , '
+  languages: Java, C#, C++, Python, Javascript, Oz, Racket Lang, Go Lang, Php, Hack
+    lang, Ruby on Rails
- best_language: Java
+  best_language: Javascript, PHP, Phyton, C#, Java
- app_experience: Native GUI applications, Web Applications, Mobile Applications,
+  app_experience: Command line Apps, Desktop GUI Apps, Web Front-end Apps, Web Back-end
- Database Driven Applications
+    Apps, Mobile Apps, Maths/Statistics Coding, Database Driven Apps
- tech_experience: Unix-based OS, Database, Regular Expressions, Web Design
+  tech_experience: Command Line, Version Control, Database, Software Testing, Web
+    Design, Cloud Platforms, Regular Expressions
 ```

-You must submit your code file as a Gist URL (use gist.github.com).
+You must submit your code file as a Gist URL (use your Github account on https://gist.github.com).

 ## 2. YAML to TSV:
+Create a ruby command-line application: `yml_to_tsv.rb`

-Create another application that can converts a YAML skills file into a TSV file.
+This file should have a script converts a YAML skills file into a TSV file.
 You would run it like this:

-`$  ruby yml_to_tsv.rb programmers_survey_2014.yml outfile.tsv`
+`$  ruby yml_to_tsv.rb programmers_survey_2017.yml outfile.tsv`

-Your generated TSV file should have the correct header information in the top row.
+Your generated TSV file should have the correct header information in the top row, and should be identical to the corresponding TSV file we've provided.

-You must submit your code file as a Gist URL (use gist.github.com).
+You must submit your code file as a Gist URL (use your Github account on https://gist.github.com).

 ## 3. Testing

+Before beginning, take a look at the test file that you are given: `serializer_spec.rb`

 Throughout your coding, you should run automated tests on your code, you may do the following from command line, in the directory with all the files:
 ```